 At the invitation of my High School coach, I tried out for a national basketball tournament team.
 This was the way that college scouts could get to know and track young basketball players throughout their High School basketball careers.
 Any freshman could try out for the team, but had to be recommended by their High School coach.
 Many tried out the first day.

 The coaches who chose the team had all these young kids dribble a basketball and make a layup.
 From doing that, they chose about 30 of us.
 They then divided us up into the positions according to our height and had us do other drills.
 We had a couple more practices.
 I had made the team of about twelve players as the number two prospect from San Diego, but I needed my parents’ permission to travel with the team to play in the national tournament.
 My dad came to one of the practices and spoke to the coach in private.
-After the conversation, the coach came out and cut me from the team, informing me that my father would let me join the team and travel … I believe we were headed to Chicago, Illinois … but I could not play on Sundays.
+After the conversation, the coach came out and cut me from the team, informing me that my father would not let me join the team and travel … I believe we were headed to Chicago, Illinois … because I was not allowed to play on Sundays.
 The coach wouldn’t accept this limitation on my involvement.

 Dejected, I left with my father and cried on the way home.
 He turned to me and said, “Son, I’m not going to let you play on Sunday.
 It’s more important to obey the Lord than play basketball.”

 I was fourteen years old.
 I didn’t understand why my dad had taken from me an opportunity that most dad’s would have wanted for their talented son.
 From that time forward, I made it a point not to try hard to play basketball.
 Sure, it was easy for me to make the team and play, but I no longer cared to develop my natural talent for the game.
 I turned my athletic focus to football.
 (I’ll explain more about this later and how my dad would repeatedly block opportunities for me to excel in sports because of his faith in the Lord.)